-I was a skier for many MANY years of my life.
-And whenever we arrived to different slopes and resorts we would always find out the different levels of trails there were.
-Besides the bunny slopes we wanted to know where the black diamonds and double black diamonds were.
+I was a skier for many years of my life.
+And whenever we arrived at different slopes and resorts, we would always find out the different levels of trails there were.
+Besides the bunny slopes, we wanted to know where the black diamonds and double black diamonds were.

 This park took that idea and used it for the different bike tracks.

-They had all different levels color formation so it’s easy to find and to do.
+They had all different levels of color formation, so it’s easy to find and to do.